 A World Premiere

-It has a long-standing tradition of presenting new drama, including the world premieres of Charley’s Aunt in 1892, Out of Joint’s acclaimed Talking To Terrorists by Robin Soans in 2005 and more recently staging our in-house production of Mansfield Park by Tim Luscombe which toured nationally in 2012 & 2013, Metta Theatre’s Well in 2013, Out of Joint’s This May Hurt A Bit in 2014, A Labour Of Love in 2015, a new musical which celebrated 50 years since the reopening of the Theatre in 1965.
-2017 sees the Theatre producing Jane Austen’s Northanger Abbey, the show will open at Theatre Royal Bury St Edmunds in February and then tour nationally until May.
-In 1998, the Theatre Royal produced its first major touring piece of drama for over thirty years.
+It has a long-standing tradition of presenting new drama, including the world premieres of Charley’s Aunt in 1892, Out of Joint’s acclaimed Talking To Terrorists by Robin Soans in 2005 and more recently staging our in-house production of Mansfield Park by Tim Luscombe, which toured nationally in 2012 & 2013, Metta Theatre’s Well in 2013, Out of Joint’s This May Hurt A Bit in 2014, A Labour Of Love in 2015, a new musical which celebrated 50 years since the reopening of the theatre in 1965.
+In 1998, Theatre Royal produced its first major touring piece of drama for over thirty years.
 Othello played at eight venues across East Anglia.
 This was followed by further UK tours, co-productions as well as annual Rural Tours which take live, professional theatre into villages across Suffolk.
+2017 saw the theatre producing Jane Austen’s Northanger Abbey.
+The show opened at Theatre Royal Bury St Edmunds in February and then toured nationally until May.
 Find out more about our produced work.
-Education and Community work forms a major part of the Theatre Royal’s activities.
-As well as working closely with visiting companies on the provision of workshops, the Theatre runs drama activities for children, young people and adults and delivers an educational programme for schools and colleges.
+Education and Community work forms a major part of Theatre Royal’s activities.
+As well as working closely with visiting companies on the provision of workshops, the theatre runs drama activities for children, young people and adults and delivers an educational programme for schools and colleges.
 Find our more about our Education and Community activities.
-The Theatre presents regular Guided Tours of the Theatre providing visitors with the opportunity to explore behind-the-scenes and find out more about its rich and vibrant history.
+The theatre presents regular Guided Tours, providing visitors with the opportunity to explore behind-the-scenes and find out more about its rich and vibrant history.
 Find out more about our tours.
 We hope you will come and visit us soon, we look forward to welcoming you to Bury St Edmunds and its Regency jewel.